Frequently Asked Questions About Cochlear Implants

-Candidacy for cochlear implantation is determined by a team of specialists including an otologist (ear doctor), an audiologist, and a social worker.
+Candidacy for cochlear implantation is determined by a team of specialists that can include otologists (ear doctors), audiologists, and/or speech-language pathologists.
 The otologist will obtain a complete history, perform a thorough exam, and order appropriate testing.
 The audiologist will evaluate your hearing by performing an audiogram (hearing test) and will also determine the appropriateness of amplification use.
-A review board will then evaluate this information to determine whether you are a cochlear implant candidate.

 What is involved in having a cochlear implant operation?

 Cochlear implantation surgery is performed under general anesthesia and takes approximately three hours.
 An incision is made behind the ear and, operating with the aid of a microscope, the surgeon drills away a portion of the mastoid bone (hard bone behind the ear) to gain access to the inner ear.
 A small opening is created into the cochlea.
 The electrode array is threaded into the cochlea and its outer end is attached to the bone of the skull.
 The incision is closed and the head bandaged.
 Most patients go home the next morning.
 Patients return the following week for suture removal.

 The patient returns at approximately one month following surgery to begin the use of the sound processor.
 The processor "hook-up" and programming is performed by the audiologist.